 Add some of your favorite red wine to deglaze the pan, scrape the brown bits from the bottom of the pan, and reduce at least one third.
 If wine is not your thing then you can substitute some beef broth at this step and do the same thing.
 Although, with the beef broth there is no need for a reduction of the liquid.

 Next, add the beef broth.
 Place the rack that came with your Instant Pot into the pot.
 Return the eye of round roast to the pan.
 Seal the lid of the pressure cooker.
 Cook on high pressure for 45 minutes, and follow with a 10 minute natural pressure release.
+For an even more tender roast or if it is a little larger than 4 pounds add 5 minutes to the high pressure time, and an additional 5 minutes to the natural pressure release.

 While roast is cooking, slice three or four onions then saute in a pan until soft and translucent.
 I also salt and pepper to taste when I first put them in with a little olive oil.
 If they get a little caramelized or a little browned this will just add to the depth of flavor of the French dip sandwich.